MixPayProtocol/developers.mixpay.me/docs/guides/integration/using-paylink.md

 ## Getting the result

-At this point, customers are paying crypto using our Paylink; how can you get the paying results?
+At this point, customers are paying crypto using our Payment Link; how can you get the paying results?

 You can use the [Payment Callback](/api/payments/payment-callback) to get the feedback.